MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/guids-and-ids-of-visual-studio-commands.md

 ---
-title: GUIDs and IDs of Visual Studio Commands | Microsoft Docs
+title: GUIDs and IDs of Visual Studio Commands
 description: Learn how to locate the GUID and ID values of the commands included in the Visual Studio integrated development environment (IDE). ms.date: 11/04/2016 ms.topic: reference